qubits-us/NARDS/Server/README.md

 Nards=c:\Nards\db\NARDS.FDB<br>
 to the live databases section and good to go.

-please note this is a pre-release, i'm activivly altering allof of things, database structure is volitile.
+please note this is a pre-release, i'm actively altering allof of things, database structure is volitile.

 i double recommend FlameRobin for administering the firebird db.